Court rulings keep Trump’s financial records private for now

 “Congressional subpoenas for information from the President, however, implicate special concerns regarding the separation of powers.
 The courts below did not take adequate account of those concerns,” Roberts wrote in the congressional case.

-The ruling returns the congressional case to lower courts, with no clear prospect for when it might ultimately be resolved.
+The ruling returns the case to lower courts, with no clear prospect for when the case might ultimately be resolved.

-The tax returns case also is headed back to a lower court.
-Mazars USA, Trump’s accounting firm, holds the tax returns and has indicated it would comply with a court order.
-Because the grand jury process is confidential, Trump’s taxes normally would not be made public.
+The tax returns case also is headed back to a lower court, but Trump’s major arguments have now been rejected.

 Manhattan District Attorney Cyrus Vance Jr. said his investigation, on hold while the court fight played out, will now resume.